Democratic pressure mounts on Rep. John Conyers to resign

 The Congressional Black Caucus, which was co-founded by Conyers, will hold its regularly scheduled meeting Wednesday, but in an unusual move, staff will not be allowed in the room and Conyers was not sent an invitation to attend, one source told NBC News.

+A photo posted to Twitter appeared to show Conyers boarding a flight Tuesday night from Washington to Detroit.

-Rep. Pramila Jayapal, D-Wash., a member of the Judiciary Committee that Conyers held a ranking position on until he stepped down from that post Sunday, said Tuesday that Conyers "must resign."
+Rep. Pramila Jayapal, D-Wash., a member of the Judiciary Committee that Conyers held a ranking position on until he stepped down on Sunday, said Tuesday that Conyers "must resign."

 "No one ever wants to believe that someone they respect and have regarded as a champion for civil rights issues would abuse their power to harm and harass women," Jayapal said in a statement.
 "It is not easy for me to reach this conclusion because, as a civil rights activist, I have looked up to Rep. Conyers for decades.
 I believe these women, I see the pattern and there is only one conclusion — Mr. Conyers must resign.”